 Activities from the AquaNES project will be highlighted in the up-coming “Innovation in Drinking Water Treatment” event of the Swiss Association of the Gas and Water Sector (SVGW).
 Latest technology and legal trends in treatment, monitoring and disinfection will be discussed with practitioners.

-The event will be held in German with French simultaneous translation.
-To register, please visit the SVGW website
+The event was held in German with French simultaneous translation.

 AquaNES spread its project outcomes on April 9, 2019, Berlin.
 Find the wrap-up of the day here.

 Special Issue "Efficiency of Bank Filtration and Post-Treatment" featuring AquaNES contributions.

 Prof. Dr. Thomas Grischek, AquaNES work package leader, and Prof. Dr. Chittaranjan Ray have recently edited a special issue of the journal Water.
 It is fully dedicated to the efficiency of bank filtration and post-treatment.
 All AquaNES partners working in this area have contributed to it.
 Find the open access publications here.

 What can membranes do to bank filtrate?
 Learn how nanofiltration removes contaminants in our demonstration site in Tiefwerder in Berlin, Germany.
 Take a virtual tour to better understand the concept.